I don’t remember not knowing John 3:16:

 whosoever believes on Him shall not perish, but have everlasting life.”

 However, knowing a scripture and living it out are two different things.
-Unfortunately, I didn’t learn the difference until I was thirty years old.
+Unfortunately, I didn’t learn the difference until I reached the ripe old age of thirty.

 I grew up in a small, Montana town.
 Back in the day, Dad worked for the railroad for forty-seven cents an hour.
 Mom cleaned houses to make ends meet.
 Two younger sisters, along with a spinster aunt, rounded out my family.